stacks-network/stacks-core/integration_tests/README.md

 Run a test with the `blockstack-test-scenario` command

 ```
-     $ blockstack-test-scenario blockstack_integration_tests.scenarios.rpc_register
+     $ blockstack-test-scenario blockstack_integration_tests.scenarios.portal_test_env
 ```

-If all is well, the test will run for a 5-10 minutes and print:
+If all is well, the test will run for a few minutes and print:

 ```
-     SUCCESS blockstack_integration_tests.scenarios.rpc_register
+     SUCCESS blockstack_integration_tests.scenarios.portal_test_env
 ```

 ## Interactive Testing